For information, contact:

 Minerals auditors verify that proper severance taxes and federal royalties are paid on the value of extracted oil, gas and minerals from state and federal lands in Utah.

-Compliance auditors have the responsibility of locating unlicensed taxpayers, helping them get licensed and assessing the appropriate tax liability.
-Several of the auditors focus on Nexus activities—determining if a taxpayer has sufficient business presence in the state to require tax reporting and collection.
+Compliance auditors locate unlicensed taxpayers, help them get licensed, and assess their appropriate tax liability.
+Several of the auditors focus on Nexus activities — determining if a taxpayer has sufficient business presence in Utah to require tax reporting and collection.